joshwlewis/rfcs/text/0000-hostname-process-types.md

 - Uppercase and lowercase letters are not differentiated
 - Must be 63 characters or less

-The buildpack specification will be modified to match RFC1123 2.1.
+The buildpack specification will be modified to match RFC 1123 2.1.

 # How it Works

-The platform specification will be changed to reject process types that do not comply with RFC1123 2.1.
+The platform specification will be changed to reject process types that do not comply with RFC 1123 2.1.
 For maximum compatibility with Kubernetes resource names, the Kubernetes regular expression will be used:

 ```
 /[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*/
 ```

-When a process name fails to meet this expression, appropriate error messaging may be given by the platform, for example:
+When a process type fails to meet this expression, appropriate error messaging may be given by the platform, for example:

 ```
 The "Static_Assets" process type must comply with RFC 1123 host name syntax.
 Underscores are not allowed.
 Uppercase letters are not allowed."
 ```

+While uppercase letters are allowed in RFC 1123, uppercase and lowercase are not differentiated -- `API` and `api` are the same.
+DNS providers and Kubernetes enforce (or coerce) uppercase to lowercase to prevent duplicate entries with different casing.
+The buildpack spec should also enforce lowercase letters for the same reason.

 # Migration

 This is a breaking API change, and will require a new Buildpack API version.

 This may require buildpacks to change the way process types are defined.
-For buildpacks using statically chosen process types that do not comply with RFC1123, they'll need to change the chosen process types.
+For buildpacks using statically chosen process types that do not comply with RFC 1123, they'll need to change the chosen process types.
 For buildpacks using dynamically assigned process types, they'll need to coerce process types (by substitution and/or truncation) to meet the specification or risk builds failing when the dynamically chosen name does not comply.

 # Drawbacks